Copper IUD and menstruation: menstrual flow and bleeding

 When is it not advisable to wear a copper IUD?

-• a genital infection of the uterus or fallopian tubes, whether ongoing, recurrent or less than 3 months old.
+- a genital infection of the uterus or fallopian tubes, whether ongoing, recurrent or less than 3 months old.

-• cervical cancer
+- cervical cancer

-• genital tuberculosis
+- genital tuberculosis

-• a risk of pregnancy or pregnancy
+- risk of pregnancy or pregnancy

-• an abortion less than 3 months old
+- an abortion less than 3 months old

-• copper sensitivity
+- copper sensitivity

-• a high risk of STIs
+- a high risk of STI

-• an STI less than 3 months old
+- an STI less than 3 months old

-• unexplained vaginal discharge (which could indicate a serious pathology)
+- unexplained vaginal discharge (which could indicate a serious pathology).

-• The presence of copper in the IUD can affect zinc levels in the body, sometimes requiring supplements to maintain an optimal balance, and can result in more pronounced acne.
+The presence of copper in the IUD can affect zinc levels in the body, sometimes requiring supplements to maintain an optimal balance, and can result in more pronounced acne.

 What are the advantages of a copper IUD compared with a hormonal device?

-It offers several advantages over a hormonal intrauterine device:
+There are several advantages over a hormonal intrauterine device:

-• The first is that it contains no hormones.
+- The first is that it contains no hormones.
 Very interesting for women with contraindications to hormonal treatments.

-• Secondly, the copper IUD remains in place for 3 to 5 years, which frees up a mental burden that can be difficult to cope with when taking the pill, for example.
+- Secondly, the copper IUD remains in place for 3 to 5 years, which frees up a mental burden that can be difficult to cope with when taking the pill, for example.

 In conclusion, it's crucial to take your gynecologist's recommendations into account when choosing a contraceptive that's right for your life and your body.
 Although the contraceptive pill is widely used, copper IUDs offer a remarkably effective non-hormonal alternative.
 Their mode of action, based on the insertion of a T-shaped intrauterine device, involves professional removal by a midwife or doctor.
 The copper in these devices acts by blocking fertilization, offering a high level of contraceptive efficacy.
 However, it is essential to note that the use of IUDs can lead to side effects such as menstrual pain and prolonged bleeding.
 It is therefore essential to consult a healthcare professional to assess the duration of use and possible effects on your menstrual cycle and uterine health.
 By making informed decisions and listening to your doctor's advice, you can choose the contraceptive that best suits your lifestyle and overall well-being.